 Renting Kitchens to Non-Licensees

-- The renter takes the final food product to go and does not serve customers out of the liquor licensed business;
+- The renter takes the final food product 'to-go" and does not serve customers in the liquor licensed business;

 - The renter cooks and prepares food outside of the public service hours of the liquor licensee;

 The liquor licensee secures or removes alcohol during the hours the renter is cooking and preparing food;

 Examples of securing or removing alcohol include:

 - Locking (with a key and padlock) alcohol behind a gate, cabinet, or tap lock (if taps are present);

 - Locking access to the part of the establishment that contains alcohol during the hours the renter is present; and